AL333Z/fp-in-industry/pres.md

 # Gotchas:
 - _Nested resources_ are released in *reverse order* of acquisition
 - Easy to _lift_ an `AutoClosable` to `Resource`, via `Resource.fromAutoclosable`
+- Every time you need to use something which implements `AutoClosable`, you should really be using `Resource`!
 - You can _lift_ any `IO[A]` into a `Resource[A]` with a no-op release via `Resource.eval`

+---

+# Why not scala.util.Using?

+- not composable (no `map`, `flatMap`, etc...)
+- no support for properly handling effects

 ---